 - Is Bangalore’s economy deindustrialising?
 In the absence of data at the city scale on production or output, can we construct an evidence base about Bangalore’s industrial transformation through proxy data such as employment and land use change?

 - What are the proximate and historical reasons for the decline of certain types of manufacturing within the city, while others have survived?
-Here, we will also examine transnational impacts on particular industries that were historically located in Bangalore.

 - How have patterns of industrial location shaped particular parts of the city in particular ways?